trumanjchan/gallery/README.md

 # Gallery

 Showcasing all my artsy photos!
+Inspired by Instagram and Facebook.

 ### Requirements